Belokurikha: Climate

 The climate is characterized by high average annual air temperature for Siberia and mainly windless weather, the absence of large changes in atmospheric pressure.
-In General, it is somewhat softer than in the adjacent Biysk plain.
-By the number of Sunny days in the year Belokurikha comparable to the resorts of the Crimea and Caucasus, Sunny days in the year: 260.
 Precipitation up to 800 mm, mainly in summer.

-Spring in relatively early and warm.
-In summer, the greater area is dominated by clear, stable, mild weather, and the annual duration of sunshine is 1900-2000 hours.
 The average July temperature is +18 °C...+20 °C. summer months are characterized by low atmospheric pressure (about 733 mm Hg). art.), compared with the winter and spring months (743...748 mm Hg.
 V.).
-Autumn is warm with little rainfall.
 Snow cover is set in November.
-Winter is characterized by dry, almost windless weather with many clear and Sunny days.
 Average temperature in winter: -15,9 °C, sometimes there are more severe frosts.

 Flora

 The southern part of the resort town is bordered by spurs of the Cherginsky ridge, which is covered with coniferous vegetation and shrubs: Rowan, cherry, maral.
-In the vicinity of the city are widespread acclimatized plants, unusual for the South of Western Siberia, such as oak and Manchurian nut.
+In the vicinity of the city are widespread acclimatized plants, such as oak and Manchurian nut.

 History

 In the 1920s, on the site of the village Novobelokurikha was founded resort village.
-Here were constructed office, dining room, dispensary and Solarium, and in 1928 erected baths for 24 baths and polyclinic in 1931-1934 years erected a wooden building with rooms.
-Here rested the leaders of the Soviet state and their wives, lived A Russian writer K. G. Paustovsky.

 In 1942, the all-Union pioneer camp "Artek" was evacuated to Belokurikha.

-The formation of the largest resort in the East of the country became possible thanks to the Soviet statesman Efim Pavlovich Slavsky.
-It was E. p.
-Slavsky who was at the origins of the resort town of Belokurikha, which is now widely known not only in Russia but also far beyond its borders.

 In the 1960s were built most of the resorts in which are now treated and relax resort guests.
-The first in 1961 was commissioned sanatorium "metallurg", now "Eden".

 In 1970, the village received the status of a resort of all-Union importance, in 1982-the status of the city, and since 1992 is a resort of Federal importance.

 The President of Russia Vladimir Putin visited Belokurikha in 2003 and 2016.